Assessment Details and Submission Guidelines |

 Prepare a forensic image (bit stream copy) with the record of data deletion.
 Explain the method and tool you used for acquiring data.
 You will need this image to perform the consecutive tasks.
 Please submit this image with your assignment.

 Use ProDiscover basic to recover deleted images.
-In your report, include screenshot for each steps.
+In your report, include screenshots for each step.

 Inspect all files in the USB, use a hex editor and analyse if there is any hidden data in files.
 Provide screenshots of your analysis.